kjnapier/spacerocks/README.md

 pip install spacerocks
 ```

-If you don't use pip, or if you want to be sure that you have the most up-to-date version, you can clone the repository and install from the source.
+If you want to be sure that you have the most up-to-date version, you can clone the repository and install from the source.

 ```zsh
 git clone https://github.com/kjnapier/spacerocks.git